 Pros and Cons of Moving to France

-Relocating to France certainly sounds like the opportunity of a lifetime, but living in the land of wine and cheese also comes with drawbacks, just as it comes with benefits.
+While relocating to France may be the opportunity of a lifetime, living in the land of wine and cheese comes with drawbacks as well as benefits.

-It’s very important to educate yourself about the pros and cons of moving to France before you board the plane.
+Expats are advised to educate themselves about the pros and cons of moving to France before they board the plane.

 Accommodation in France

-The biggest decision most expats moving to France need to make is choosing to live in the countryside or the city.
-The countryside offers large pieces of land, smaller community living and the opportunity to set up home in more spacious houses.
-City living means public transportation is always close at hand, as well as grocery, shopping, hospitals and more.
+The biggest decision expats moving to France will need to make is whether to live in the countryside or in the city.
+The countryside offers large areas of land, community living and more spacious houses.
+City living means that public transportation is always close at hand, as well as groceries, shopping, hospitals and more.

-No matter where you, it’s easy to find options.
-Most real estate agencies have property listings displayed on their windows and on their web sites.
-Some real estate agents might not be fluent in the English language, but they will do their best to communicate and find lodging that meets your needs.
+Expats should find plenty of accommodation options no matter where in France they are.
+Most real estate agencies have property listings displayed in their windows and on their web sites.
+Some real estate agents might not be fluent in the English language, but they will do their best to communicate and find suitable lodging options.

-Alternatively, a simple Internet search can provide listings advertising available apartments, houses or room share options (including furnished or unfurnished).
-Many French web sites have an easily translatable English option.
+Alternatively, a simple Internet search can provide listings of available apartments, houses or room share options (including furnished or unfurnished).
+Many French web sites offer a translated English version.

-The majority of apartments and houses in France are much older.
-While charming, they can lack proper insulation, have smaller rooms and often only one bathroom.
+The majority of apartments and houses in France are very old.
+While charming, they can lack proper insulation, have small rooms and contain only one bathroom.
 It’s not uncommon to find apartments or houses without light fixtures or kitchen appliances.
 Although some places will offer furnished kitchens and up-to-date features, these places are more expensive and harder to find.

-All tenants living in a property, whether you rent or own, are responsible for paying an annual French residence tax (taxe d’habitation).
-The cost often depends on what area you live in and are generally higher in the city and lower in the country.
+All tenants living in a property must pay an annual French residence tax (taxe d’habitation).
+The cost often depends on the area in and is generally higher in the city than the country.